seantempesta/expo-cljs-template/README.md

 2. Updating the react dependencies in `package.json`
 3. Deleting your .node_modules directory
 4. Running yarn to install the updated dependencies
-5. Reopen your project in XDE and press “Restart” to clear the packager cache, or run exp start -c if you use use exp
+5. Run expo start -c

 Sometimes you'll need to upgrade clojurescript rendering dependencies (`reagent` and `om-next`), and in that case I recommend checking the issues/commits in this project for solutions.